Jennifer Schell, CAS®

 Protection

-Unlike savings accounts, annuities are not insured by the federal government.
+Unlike CDs, annuities are not insured by the federal government.
 However, your payouts are protected by your state’s guaranty association.
 The amount that’s guaranteed varies from state to state.
 The National Organization of Life & Health Insurance Guaranty Associations can help you find out how protected your investment is.
-Also, research the financial stability and history of an insurer before buying your annuity.

 Frequently Asked Questions About Annuity Rates